roman-milk/roman-milk.github.io/the-hard-body-clerks-new-beginning.md

  The second ball soon bounced out on the ottoman next to the first and all that remained was the largest ball.
 Norm watched intently as it lodged between her pussy lips, then squeezed through amid a small spray of cunt cream.
 Damn, she's soaking wet, Norm thought, happy to see that a little kinky foreplay and exhibitionism seemed to suit his step-daughter's sexual urges just fine.
 He wondered just how far she had been before.
 How kinky had she gotten?
 How much did she like?
 Did she have a limit?
 If so, what was it?
 He thought it would be awful fun to find out.
 Whether or not he'd be so cruel as to push her past that limit or not, he didn't know.
 He'd make that decision if and when the time came.

  Cori followed directions well and picked up all three balls.
 She moved them quickly toward her mouth, but not before a few more precious drops of pussy juice fell on to the ottoman.
 She stuck the large one in her mouth first.
 It was still warm from simmering in her pussy for the past 10 minutes and the juices oozed over her tongue and down her throat.
 It was far from the first time Cori had tasted her own pussy.
 She neither liked nor disliked the taste.
 But it was always exciting, both to her and to the guy watching.
 That's what made it fun to do.
 She spit out the large ball and replaced it with the two smaller balls, fitting both in her mouth at the same time, each one filling a cheek.
 Norm could help but picture a cock down her throat and two testicles stuffed inside her cheeks.
-Report_Story #2